 Aichi prefecture produces premium matcha tea.
 Found in central Honshu (ibid).

 Grading of Matcha

-Tea is classified by size, colour, aroma, flavour and the appearance of the tea leaf.
+Tea is classified by size, color, aroma, flavor and the appearance of the tea leaf.
 These classifications differ slightly for matcha tea.
 One of the most important classification tools is the age of the tea bud.
 The younger the leaf the higher quality the matcha is produced, this is referred to as first flush or ceremonial grade matcha.

 Qualities to look for in Matcha